-This policy applies to anyone working on behalf of Minsterley Primary School including senior managers and the board of trustees/governing body, staff, volunteers, contractors, agency staff and students.
+This policy applies to anyone working on behalf of Minsterley Primary School and Nursery including senior managers and the board of trustees/governing body, staff, volunteers, contractors, agency staff and students.

-The policy is publicly available on the school website so that it can be accessible for our children; their families and anyone visiting and /or working with us.
+The policy is publicly available on the school website (or on request from the school office) so that it can be accessible for our children; their families and anyone visiting and /or working with us.

-The policy aims to meet the requirements as outlined in Part 2 Keeping Children Safe in Education 2023 (page 27).
+The policy aims to meet the requirements as outlined in Part 2 Keeping Children Safe in Education 2024.